barryclark/jekyll-now/_posts/2022-11-01-implementing-parallel-iterators-rayon.md

 Let's start at the top.
 The sequential iterator should be the iterator over a borrowed slice of `Data`, i.e. [`std::slice::Iter<'a,Data>`](https://doc.rust-lang.org/std/slice/struct.Iter.html).
-This implies that the type of item returned from this iterator is `&Data`.
+This implies that the type of item returned from this iterator is `&'a Data`.
 It is worth noting that `Producer` requires the returned iterator to implement both [`DoubleEndedIterator`](https://doc.rust-lang.org/nightly/core/iter/traits/double_ended/trait.DoubleEndedIterator.html) as well as [`ExactSizeIterator`](https://doc.rust-lang.org/nightly/core/iter/traits/exact_size/trait.ExactSizeIterator.html).